 Rating

 In 2247, Jack Deth (Tim Thomerson) is a cop hunting down trancers, zombie-like people being controlled by an evil mastermind.
 After an incident at a diner, Jack is told by his superior McNulty (Art LaFleur) to meet the high council.
 The council informs him that the mastermind behind the trancers, Whistler (Michael Stefani), lives and has retreated to the past.
-Using a process called “going down the line”, he’s inhabited his ancestor’s body and hunting down the council’s ancestors.
+Using a process called “going down the line,” he’s inhabited his ancestor’s body and hunted down the council’s ancestors.
 Jack’s consciousness is sent into his ancestor’s body in 1985 to track down Whistler and bring him to justice.
 In the past, he meets Leena (Helen Hunt), a punk girl his ancestor picked up at a bar.
-He asks her for help in finding the council’s ancestors, but she’s initially reluctant until she encounters some trancers.
+He asks her for help finding the council’s ancestors, but she’s initially reluctant until she encounters some trancers.
 With her help, Jack works to track down the ancestors before Whistler gets to them.